hausen8/cold-end/README.md

 5) Make sure that the coolant knob is fully turned clockwise for maximum lubrication and turn the spit knob fully counterclockwise to deactivate spit mode.
-Meter your lubrication output over 15 minutes and multiply the value by 4 to get the maximum quantity in milliliter per hour.
+Meter your lubrication output over 10 minutes and multiply the value by 6 to get the maximum quantity in milliliter per hour.

-6) Edit "max_ml_per_hour" in config.h to the correct values and reflash your ColdEND.
+6) Edit "max_ml_per_hour" in config.h to the correct value and reflash your ColdEND.

 Value | Frequency | RPM